grafana/mimir/docs/sources/mimir/operators-guide/get-started/_index.md

 - Using a local binary:

-  Download the appropriate [release asset](https://github.com/grafana/mimir/releases/latest) for your operating system and architecture and make it executable.
+  Download the appropriate [release asset](https://github.com/grafana/mimir/releases/latest) for your operating system and architecture, and make it executable.

   For Linux with the AMD64 architecture: